jaa134/TravelApp/WORK_SUMMARY.md

 33. Cleaned up Apollo error handling by moving logging logic to client's link chain
 34. Refined test suite.
 35. Add filtering to list views.
+36. Add inifinite scrolling to list views to reduce initial rendering time from loading long lists

 ### TODO
 - Consider adding client side pagination to the list views so rendering is quicker